netvote/fabric-vote/README.md

 #### Get Ballot for Voter

 `GET /ballot/{voter-id}`

-Returns the list of decisions this voter is eligable to make
+Returns the list of decisions this voter is eligible to make.
+These might be across ballots within an account.
+A UX can decide whether these are in different views.  (e.g., voting for favorite cake and voting for company board might not be on same page)

 Response:
 ```